akhyarkamili/sample-vertical-slices/README.md

 The APIs already available are the following, and uses JSON as their body:

 - `POST /` creates a new loan.
 Since this service focuses on loans only, I'd assume it'd be deployed under some other /loans or http://loan name.
-- `POST /approve` approves a loan.
+- `POST /approve/:loan_id` approves a loan.
-- `POST /invest` invests on a loan.
+- `POST /invest/:loan_id` invests on a loan.

-This could be more RESTful by treating "loans" as purely an HTTP resource and modifying the state with {"state":"approved"}, however it offers little benefit compared to path-level clarity, which would show up in logs and would be easier to maintain.
+This could be more RESTful by treating "loans" as purely an HTTP resource and modifying the state with {"state":"approved"}.
+However, I thought that it offers little benefit compared to path-level clarity, which would show up in logs and would be easier to maintain.

 The project is structured using a variation of clean architecture.
 Notable points are: